 Many website owners capitalize on paid membership to create a recurring source of passive income.
-And all you have to do is create some high-quality content and hide it behind a paywall.
-With a huge collection of WordPress membership plugins at your disposal, you can start right this minute.
+And all you have to do is create high-quality content and hide it behind a paywall.
+With a vast collection of WordPress membership plugins, you can start immediately.

 Bonus WordPress monetize Strategies